 In general, any NPS over 30 is considered good, over 50 is great, and over 70 is excellent.
-However, before you set your target goal of getting an NPS of 70, you should consider your industry, product offering, and price positioning.
-Because each industry is unique, there is no single number that will determine what is a “good” score.
+However, before you set your target goal of getting a 70, you should consider your industry, product offering, and price positioning.
+Because each industry is unique, there is no single number to determine what a “good” score is.

 For instance, the retail industry upholds different customer expectations than the manufacturing industry.
-Even among telecommunication service providers, it is unique even in its own competitive environment.
-For example, the biggest cable providers in the United States have a negative NPS, meaning, there are more unhappy customers than happy ones, but since the industry is monopolistic, many detractors are forced to continue their service without other options.
-In other industries that have more competition, such as food and beverage shops, customers can easily switch from one to another.
+Even among telecommunication service providers, it is unique even in its competitive environment.
+For example, the biggest cable providers in the United States have a negative NPS, meaning there are more unhappy customers than happy ones.
+Still, since the industry is monopolistic, many detractors are forced to continue their service without other options.
+In other sectors with more competition, such as food and beverage shops, customers can easily switch from one to another.

 1. Industry or competitive benchmark

-This is the most common method since NPS is measured against the most relevant set your customers can choose.
-The competitive NPS benchmark surveys not only your own customers but also of your competitors.
-Using this NPS will give you a clear idea of where your company stands in comparison to your customer’s choices.
+It is the most common method since NPS is measured against the most relevant set your customers can choose.
+The competitive NPS benchmark surveys give inputs on not only your customers but also your competitors.
+Using this will give you a clear idea of where your company stands in comparison to your customer’s choices.